dockersamples/global-2018-hol/mta-dotnet/README.md

 ## <a name="0"></a>Step 0: The Play with Docker Lab Environment

+> This lab was originally designed to run in a special Docker Enterprise Play with Docker environment that is provided at special events and workshops, where a URL will be provided to you.
+If you would like to try Docker Enterprise, [please contact sales](https://www.docker.com/company/contact-sales) for more information or contact your local [Docker Meetup Chapter](https://events.docker.com/chapters/) and ask if there are any scheduled workshops.
+In the meantime, you may be interested in the labs available through the [Play with Docker Classroom](https://training.play-with-docker.com).

 Start a Docker Enterprise Edition session at the URL provided by your workshop organizer.
 This is a hybrid cluster, with Linux and Windows nodes.
 This workshop is only available to people attending an in-person workshop.

 The left-hand navigation lists all the nodes you can connect to.
 Select the Windows node - the name will start with `win0000` - and the terminal window in the right-hand pane connects to a PowerShell session on the Windows node: